javierlopez-jls/go-bots/README.md

 # go-bots
-repository of collection of bots in golfing
+repository of collection of bots in golang

+## telegram-zero
+telegram-zero is a module to test a telegram bot